Don't Give Up (Peter Gabriel and Kate Bush song): Live performances

-The song was included in Gabriel's concert film Live in Athens 1987 where he sang both parts and Secret World Live tour featuring singer Paula Cole.
-The DVD release of a performance in Italy in 1993 (released in 1994) included the duet.
+The song was included in Gabriel's concert film Live in Athens 1987 where he sang both parts.
+During the An Embrace Of Hope concert 1990 in Chile, he performed the song with Sinéad O'Connor.
+On the Secret World Tour, Paula Cole sang the song as a duet with Gabriel.
+Both the CD and DVD editions of Secret World Live included a live rendition of the song.
+Manu Katché prepared the programmed drums with a Roland Octapad and an Akai MPC for live renditions of from the Secret World Live Tour.
+He also triggered some sampled sounds using contact microphones placed on his tom-toms.

 An all-orchestral recording featuring Ane Brun was released on Gabriel's ninth studio album New Blood (2011).
 During Back to Front Tour from 2012 to 2014, Gabriel performed the Song live with singer Jennie Abrahamson.
 During i/o The Tour in 2023, Gabriel performed the song live with cellist/pianist/singer Ayanna Witter-Johnson.